 Dave Mustaine and Marty Friedman of Megadeth

-When Dave Mustaine got booted from Metallica he returned to California with a chip on his shoulder.
+When Dave Mustaine got booted from Metallica, he returned to California with a chip on his shoulder.
 Down but far from out, Mustaine put together a new band he’d name Megadeth, and they would quickly rise to prominence as a legitimate challenger for Metallica’s thrash metal throne.

 Megadeth is the most progressive and most cerebral band of the Big Four.
 Even though they’ve endured lineup changes through the years, Mustaine has remained the constant, and his vision for the band has never wavered.

 Dave Mustaine is a great guitar player, and he’s written some of the most epic metal songs in history.
 There is no doubt there, and any young guitarist would do well to learn a few Megadeth tunes.
-But the most important lessons an aspiring musician can take from Mustaine’s career are about perseverance, hard work and leadership.
+But the most important lessons an aspiring musician can take from Mustaine’s career are perseverance, hard work, and leadership.

 Mustaine was dealt a bad card when Metallica kicked him out, but he never quit.
 By all accounts, here is a guitarist who doggedly pursued his dream until it came to fruition.
 He drove himself and the musicians around him to make Megadeth into the band we know today.

 Marty Friedman is among the most technical lead guitarists of the thrash metal era.
 Prior to Megadeth, he spent time with fellow shredder Jason Becker in a band called Cacophony.
 Friedman joined Megadeth prior to the release of Rust in Peace in 1990 and stayed through 2000, appearing on five studio records.